-At the age of ten, Aaron’s childhood within a diverse community ended abruptly when his family moved to small-town Indiana.
-Marginalized as “Black” within his new, overwhelmingly White community, a place where racist mentalities stereotyped him for his Mixed features and heritage, he learned to hide parts of himself that were rejected, hoping to overcome racial prejudices.
+At the age of ten, Aaron’s childhood within a diverse community shifted abruptly when his family moved to small-town Indiana.
+There, racist mentalities stereotyped him for his Mixed features and heritage.
+Marginalized as a Black person within his new, overwhelmingly European-American community, he learned to hide parts of himself that were rejected, hoping to escape harsh racial prejudices.

-Driven by fear on this road to build a “pure” identity, Aaron pursued varied and extreme paths in politics, religion, artistry, and education, desperate for ultimate truth, achievements, or purpose that could set him free from the pain of shame he felt in his humanity.
-The utter brokenness, great generosity, and inner voice he met along the way brought with them the vision that the human he was—the self which others rejected and he had forgotten—was already more perfectly imperfect than anything else he had tried to become.
+Driven by fear down a road to build a “pure” identity beyond others’ criticism, desperate to relieve the shame he felt about his own humanity, Aaron pursued varied and often extreme paths in politics, religion, artistry, and education.
+The utter brokenness, great generosity, and inner voice he met along the way brought with them the truth that his perfectly imperfect humanity was all he ever needed.

-AARON DOUGLAS KELLER recounts the struggles, adventures, and lessons of his journey to self-remembrance and acceptance in this revealing, surprising, and inspiring memoir.
-Along with renewed happiness and freedom he gained an empathy for what many of us grieve: the inner peace that we lost when our nuanced humanity was covered by racism, religious ideology, nationalism, and other black-and-white mentalities.
-Aaron shares his story of survival and escape from the prisons of racial labels and the insights he gained on how to safeguard our humanity from inhuman forces in our cultures.
+AARON DOUGLAS KELLER recounts the struggles, adventures, and lessons of his journey to self-remembrance, acceptance, and celebration in this revealing, surprising, and inspiring memoir accompanied by insightful social commentary.
+Along with renewed happiness and freedom, he gained empathy for what so many of us grieve: inner clarity and peace we lost, when our nuanced humanity was covered by racism, religious ideology, nationalism, and other black-and-white mentalities.
+Aaron shares his story of trauma and addiction survival, as part of his escape from toxic US racial dynamics, along with insights he gained about safeguarding our humanity from inhuman forces in American culture.